parse-community/docs/_includes/cloudcode/cloud-code.md

   }
 });
 ```

+### Some considerations to be aware of:
+- It does not set the user on the request object - technically, the user has not yet been provided a session until after beforeLogin is successfully completed
+- It does not run on sign up
+- It does run on username/pass AND authProvider logins
+- It will not run if the login credentials are incorrect

 # Using the Master Key in cloud code
 Set `useMasterKey:true` in the requests that require master key.